Overview

 .

 We will be rolling out Dashboard-based configuration of allowed documents soon.
-In the meantime, contact support@onfido.com or your Customer Support Manager to request access to this feature.
+In the meantime, contact Onfido's Customer Support or your Customer Support Manager to request access to this feature.

 - Open the Accounts tab on your Dashboard, then click Supported Documents